laidimooc/getdata-project/codebook.md

 The data are provided [here](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip).

-Data consists of a two sets (trin and test) of mesurement from their phone.
+Data consists of a two sets (train and test) of mesurement from their phone.
 The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.